 You will probably see more drive letters than this.
-The drive letter assignment process is described above in the Drive Letter Assignment section.
+The drive letter assignment process is described in more detail later in this document.
 Be aware that RomWBW will only assign drive letters to disk interfaces that actually have media in them.
 If you do not see drive letters assigned as expected, refer to the prior system boot messages to ensure media has been detected in the interface.
 Actually, there is one exception to this rule: floppy drives will be assigned a drive letter regardless of whether there is any media inserted at boot.

 Notice how each drive letter refers back to a specific disk hardware interface like IDE0.
 This is important as it is telling you what each drive letter refers to.
 Also notice that mass storage disks (like IDE) will normally have multiple drive letters assigned.
 The extra drive letters refer to additional "slices" on the disk.
-The concept of slices is described above in the Slices section.
+The concept of slices is also explained later in this document.